Finding Out How Your Child is Doing at Camp

 Despite our best efforts to get campers to write home, some of them are very creative about avoiding it.
 Once a week we keep the kids in the Main Lodge after lunch and give each camper a pre-addressed postcard to write home.
 Before they leave the Main Lodge, we collect them.
 For campers out on canoe trip during that week’s “letter-writing lock-down,” they write the postcards when they return to camp.

 We do this because we know it matters to you.
 As well, please tell your children before camp that it's important for you to receive letters from them, and that writing home is their responsibility.
 Sending them to camp with stamped, pre-addressed envelopes also helps.
+Scroll down to learn about Bunk Notes, our expedited online mail service.

 The package rule flows from what camp is about: Camp is a vacation for children from the materialism of the city.
 Camp is their haven from malls, computers, having to own/wear/buy the right (new) stuff in order to belong.
 We also want to avoid pressuring parents to “produce” and to avoid dividing cabin groups into package “haves” and “have-nots.”
 Please help us keep camp special for children by supporting the package policy.